gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

   If you are using multi-byte characters in any of your Git Fusion repository names, you should use an SSH connection to Git Fusion.

-* If a new project is created and GitSwarm is used to automatically mirroring it (using convention-based mirroring), updating the project's namespace and/or project name will *not* change the location under Helix Versioning Engine (P4D).
+* If a new project is created and GitSwarm is used to automatically mirror it (via convention-based mirroring), updating the project's namespace and/or project name will *not* change the location under Helix Versioning Engine (P4D).
 In order to move the project's files to a new location you will need to delete the project, re-create it with